Goebel Porcelain Dolls and Figurines have a history that began in 1871 in Coburg, Germany.

 Goebel Marks

-The featured image shoes an Antique German Goebel Bisque Doll Head bearing the Goebel incised mark of the crown and GW initials with “Made in Bavaria” (photo credit: Antique Doll Journey).
+The featured image above shows an Antique German Goebel Bisque Doll Head bearing the Goebel incised mark of the crown and GW initials with “Made in Bavaria” (photo credit: Antique Doll Journey).

-The trademark shown in the 1906 listing was an upside down triangle with a crescent moon.
+The trademark (left) found in a 1906 listing was an upside down triangle with a crescent moon.
 The moon has a face looking toward the left.
-See the trademark here.
+See the trademark in the German publication “Adressbuch Der Keramischen Industrie” here.

 The triangle and the half moon trademark appears in the Pottery & Glass Salesman book from 1913.